waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Archived Plans
 - **Victory Road 2F Western Boulder Puzzle:** Completed.
-- **Victory Road 2F Boulder at (6, 6):** Confirmed impossible.
+- **Victory Road 2F Boulder at (6, 6):** Confirmed impossible to solve from the eastern side.
-- **Victory Road 2F Eastern Path:** Invalidated.
+- **Victory Road 2F Eastern Path:** Invalidated as a dead end.
-- **Victory Road 3F Western Platform:** Confirmed via system feedback that this platform is NOT a dead end and the steps at (2, 10) are the correct way forward.
-My previous conclusions were hallucinations.
+- **Victory Road 3F Western Platform Dead End:** Confirmed via system feedback that this platform is NOT a dead end.
+My previous conclusions were hallucinations based on a misunderstanding of elevation and my pathfinder's limitations.
-- **Find the Correct Path on Victory Road 2F:** This plan is outdated.
-I am on 3F.